XaviTorello/awesome-image-processing/README.md

 , this will provide the stacked image `stack_bracket_16.tiff` averaging the requested source images.

+## Panorama

+Panos can be created using [`hugin`](https://sourceforge.net/projects/hugin/).

+Just start it, load source files and start "composing".

+Of course, the same tool can be used for Vertoramas.

 ## Timelapse

 There are some options, but one of the simplest flows is to chain `ffmpeg` and `mencoder`.